A beginner’s guide to tax efficient investments

 Tax efficient investments may present a certain amount of risk, but they are simultaneously a highly misunderstood category of investment.
 The most notorious complaint against tax efficient investments is that they are targeted exclusively to high-net-worth investors alone.
 This is largely the fault of the legal rhetoric around tax efficient investments like the EIS, which promise investors of a £300,000 relief on a £1million investment.
 This leads people to believe the EIS is only for multi-million pound investors.
 In practice, the average investment ranges from £2000 to £18000 across different London-based investment groups—a far cry from one million.

 Indeed, tax efficient investments are designed with smaller investors in mind, with the hope that tax reliefs will incentivize smaller or more risk-averse investors to put funds into small or fledgling companies.
 Indeed, tax efficient investment schemes are less attractive to high level investors, as they put a strict limit on the amount of tax free money investors can take out of their pension accounts.
 While investment within these tax efficient schemes still requires a certain net worth of the individual investor, these programs are altogether designed to empower investors that would be otherwise excluded—and foster a strong culture of entrepreneurship within the UK.

 This is particularly noteworthy in the post-Brexit context, as the UK navigates its position domestically and within Europe.
 On a more macro scale, this structure of tax efficient investments helps to support investors and enterprises alike, empowering both parties to fuel the UK economy.

-Click here to request your Brochure.
+Click here to download your free Brochure.